sanjana-singamsetty/100-days-of-code/README.md

 ## day -4
 started on  android studio  got familiar with the environment  , started on xml and learned about layouts activities bults some basic screen and learnt about scrollveiw  got to know few basic command prompt commands

+## day - 5
+worked on basic project learnt about connection between xml and kotlin-intent and solved some bugs , learned about prefernces and picked a website for rebuilding